etiennecollin/wakesp/README.md

 **Switch Configuration**

 - `SWITCH_ENABLE`: A flag to enable or disable the Switch feature of the HTTP server.
 This uses the ESP32 as a power switch.
 Set to "true" or "1" to enable.
-  - **If you use the Wakesp as a power switch, make sure to properly configure the GPIO pins as Pull Up or Pull Down in the `./src/main.rs` file depending on which device you want to switch ON and OFF.
-Make sure the pin on which you connect the Wakesp GPIO pin has a voltage of 3.3V.**
+  - **Make sure to properly configure the GPIO pins as Pull Up or Pull Down in the `./src/main.rs` file depending on which device you want to switch ON and OFF.**
+    - Computer power switches often need a Pull Up configuration.
+  - **Make sure the pins on which you connect the Wakesp GPIO pins have a voltage of 3.3V.
+Use a level shifter if needed.**
+  - **Make sure the Wakesp and the devices it is connected to share the same ground.**
+  - **If you do not follow these last 3 points, the Wakesp and/or the devices it is connected to could be permanently damaged.**

 Here is an example of setting these variables: